scoconno/scoconno.github.io/mind/consciousness/notes.md

 The notion of qualia is key to understanding contemporary debates about the nature of consciousness.
 Consider this claim by Nagel:

-> fundamentally an organism has conscious mental states if and only if there is something that it is like to be that organism-something it is like for the organism (436)
+> fundamentally an organism has conscious mental states if and only if there is something that it is like to be that organism-something it is like for the organism (436).

-Nagel has  the question about what consciousness is has foc

-1. Pain: there is something it is like to experience pain in a burned finger.
-2. Vision: there is something it is like to see a large red circle painted on a white wall.
-3. Smell:  there is something it is like to smell a rotten egg.

-Creature (subject) Consciousness:
-: A conscious creature is one that is capable of having conscious states.
+So, according to Nagel what it means to be conscious just is to have mental states with qualia.
+Anything with qualia is conscious.
+Anything without qualia is not cosncious.

 ## Phenomenal and Access Consciousness